KevinMarquette/kevinmarquette.github.io/_draft/building a module.md

 Normally I would add this to the `FunctionsToExport` in the module manifest by hand.
 After everything is up and running, the build script should take care of that.
 That is one of the advantages of having a build process.

 ## Source control
-A quick comment on git.
 I have been saving into source locally this whole time.
+This is already part of my workflow.

-   #Add new files
+   #Add all new files
    git add -A

-   #Commit other changes
+   #Commit changes
    git commit -a -m 'updated project tests'

 Sometimes I am already on the shell and just commit on the commandline.
-I also do a lot of work in VSCode and it has great git integration.
+I also do a lot of work in [VSCode](https://code.visualstudio.com/) and it has great git integration.
 I do easily 95% of my git commits from within VSCode.

-I do use some basic branching in my projects but that is not something we need to dive into at the moment.
+I also use some basic branching in my projects but that is not something we need to dive into at the moment.

 # Testing
-With all of our components in place and having a function we can actually use, we need to see all the pieces working.
+With all of our components in place and having a function we can actually use, I need to see all the pieces working.

 ## Pester tests
-May as well start with our pester tests.
-If I run the Project.Tests.ps1 that we created earlier, we should see it pass.
+May as well start with our Pester tests.
+If I run the `Tests\Project.Tests.ps1` that we created earlier, we should see everything pass.
 We just have basic test coverage at this point.

-    Invoke-Pester
+    PS:> Invoke-Pester

+    Describing General project validation: PSGraphViz
+    [+] Script C:\workspace\PSGraphViz\PSGraphViz\Public\Install-GraphViz.ps1 should be valid powershell 112ms
+    [+] Script C:\workspace\PSGraphViz\PSGraphViz\Public\Invoke-GraphViz.ps1 should be valid powershell 66ms
+    [+] Script C:\workspace\PSGraphViz\PSGraphViz\PSGraphViz.psd1 should be valid powershell 69ms
+    [+] Script C:\workspace\PSGraphViz\PSGraphViz\PSGraphViz.psm1 should be valid powershell 51ms
+    [+] Script C:\workspace\PSGraphViz\Tests\Project.Tests.ps1 should be valid powershell 53ms
+    [+] Script C:\workspace\PSGraphViz\build.ps1 should be valid powershell 55ms
+    [+] Script C:\workspace\PSGraphViz\psake.ps1 should be valid powershell 58ms
+    [+] Script C:\workspace\PSGraphViz\PSGraphViz.PSDeploy.ps1 should be valid powershell 54ms
+    [+] Script C:\workspace\PSGraphViz\requirements.psd1 should be valid powershell 51ms
+    [+] Module 'PSGraphViz' can import cleanly 88ms Tests completed in 662ms
+    Passed: 10 Failed: 0 Skipped: 0 Pending: 0 Inconclusive: 0

+Everything ran as expected.

 ## First local build
 Now we run the build.
 It should first install all the build related dependencies from the PSGallery.
 The build runs but does not publish.
 I get this message:

+    PS:> .\build.ps1

     Skipping deployment: To deploy, ensure that...
         * You are in a known build system (Current: Unknown)